wilfrantz/wilfrantz.github.io/_posts/2023-05-20-Linux-system-hardening.md

 ---

-## System Backup With Google Drive
+## Backup Strategy: Rclone & Google Drive

-Cloud space for system backups is increasingly becoming the norm, Google Drive is known for its flexibility, portability, and reliability.
-Feel free to explore other options while prioritizing security, efficiency, and automation.
+The transition from on-premises to cloud-based backup solutions is driven by scalability, flexibility, cost-effectiveness, and global accessibility.

- *  [Rclone](https://rclone.org/){: target="_blank"}: is a command-line tool designed to manage files on cloud storage.
+[Rclone](https://rclone.org/){: target="_blank"} is a command-line tool designed to manage files on cloud storage, it offers encryption, which makes it particularly well-suited for backups.
 It supports a wide range of cloud services, including Google Drive.

-It offers encryption, which makes it particularly well-suited for system backups.
+Google Drive is known for its flexibility, portability, and reliability.

 #### Installation and Configuration